NYPL/dp-python/lessons/rewrite_ftsh/overall.md

 2. Working with filepaths in Python
    * Extract the Collection number from the Media ID
    * Create folders for the bag and metadata based on the collection ID and Media ID
-3. Running bash commands from a Python script
-   * Create a siegfried report from the digital carrier
-4. Using the bagit module and object-oriented programming in Python
+3. Using the bagit module
    * Transfer the files from the carrier to the bag
    * Verify the bagging process
    * Report the size and file count of the transfer
+4. Running bash commands from a Python script
+   * Create a siegfried report from the digital carrier

 But before those lessons, we'll look at a programming concept called test-driven development.